 - The Superman Elseworlds story Last Family of Krypton features a positive portrayal of a Church Of Happyology; Raology, founded by Kal-El's mother Lara.
-The positivity of the portrayal is helped by the fact that kryptonians have been worshipping Rao for thousands of years, so it isn't a newly-designed-by-one-man phenomenon like most other churches of happyology, but rather an immigrant bringing their old religion to their new home and then going for converts.
+The positivity of the portrayal is helped by the fact that kryptonians have been worshiping Rao for thousands of years, so it isn't a newly-designed-by-one-man phenomenon like most other churches of happyology, but rather an immigrant bringing their old religion to their new home and then going for converts.

-- Nodwick once featured an "Elrond Hubbard" in a Lord of the Rings parody.
+- Nodwick once featured an "Elrond Hubbard" in a The Lord of the Rings parody.
 He was said to have written a book called Dianelfics.
 It was a best-seller in the "Elf-help" genre.

 - The Triune Understanding cult in Kurt Busiek's run on The Avengers was clearly supposed to represent this.